realvicandy/realvicandy/README.md

-- 👋 Hi, I’m @victor-anderson-actual
+- 👋 Hi, I’m Victor!
-- 👀 I’m interested in Web3.0
+- 👀 I’m interested in Web3 and Javascript.
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently completing the Zero To Mastery Complete Web Developer course.
-- 💞️ I’m looking to collaborate on something meaningful
+- 💞️ I’m looking to collaborate on something meaningful that also provides mutual value (i.e. give value get value).
-- 📫 How to reach me @realvicandy on Twitter and Instagram
+- 📫 How to reach me @realvicandy on Twitter and Instagram.

 <!---
 victor-anderson-actual/victor-anderson-actual is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.